Which assets are subject to Zakat?

 - Gold and silver

 - Business stock and assets

-- Investments in Zakatable assets (shares, unity trusts, and equity)
+- Investments in Zakatable assets (shares, unity trusts, equity, shariah compliant crypto assets)

 - Debts owed to you

 What the Qur’an tells us about Zakatable assets

 The list above is based on the Qur’anic reference to items subject to Zakat is rather general.

 Surah Al-Taubah (9:103) mentions the word “amwal” (meaning “worldly possessions” or “wealth” in Arabic) and Surah Al-Baqarah (2:267) mentions, “What you have earned,” and “What we have produced for you from the earth.”